righthalfplane/SdrGlut/README.md

 ./sdrglut.x

-# Install on Raspberry pi (Raspbian - SDRPlay edition)
+# Install on Raspberry pi

 To do the normal edition of Raspbian - follow the uBuntu instructions with -